Psych-Plus-Team/FNF-PlusEngine/README.md

 > This project is subject to bugs, fixes, improvements and changes.

 ## Developer Credits:
-* Lenin Asto - Main Support of Psych Engine
+* Lenin Asto - Main Programmer for Plus Engine

 ## Original Credits:
 * Shadow Mario - Main Programmer and Head of Psych Engine.